Ion Voicu: Life

-Voicu was born in Bucharest, into a family of professional musicians.
-At age 6, he had his first music lessons with Constantin Niculescu.
+Voicu was born in Bucharest on 8 October 1923, into a family of professional musicians.
+His son was also born in Bucharest.
+At the age of 6, he had his first music lessons with Constantin Niculescu.
 At age 14, he entered the Royal Academy of Music in Bucharest, where he studied with George Enescu.
 After graduating in 1940, he became violinist with the National Radio Orchestra of Romania, where he was noticed by the conductor, Willem Mengelberg; Voicu made his debut as a soloist with the orchestra soon after.
 In 1946, he won the first prize at a musical competition organized in Bucharest by George Enescu and Yehudi Menuhin.

 In 1949, Voicu first appeared as a soloist with the George Enescu Philharmonic Orchestra under George Georgescu, and he achieved great acclaim as a participant in their 1957 tour of Belgrade; from 1972 to 1982, he was the director of the Philharmonic.

 The Ion Voicu Park in central Bucharest was named after him in 2003.
+He died on 24 February 1997, also in Bucharest, at the age of 73.